strostro/myweb/_posts/2025-04-09-price-and-promotion.md

 ---
 layout: post
 title: "How Pricing and Promotions Drive Sales Growth"
-excerpt: 	This study investigates how pricing and promotional strategies, including competitor influence, impact the sales of Herbal Essences using the SCAN*PRO model and store-level scanner data.
+description: This study investigates how pricing and promotional strategies, including competitor influence, impact the sales of Herbal Essences using the SCAN*PRO model and store-level scanner data.
 date: 2025-04-09 10:00:00 +1300
 categories: [Data Analysis]
 tags: [marketing analysis, data modelling]
 toc: true
+math: true
 ---